ConstrArt/ConstrArt.github.io/portfolio.md

 the more complex final design.
 The constituting parts and the whole design  are well proportionate since we take care that they respect the classical rule of "sectio aurea".

+There are now five projects: Folding - Lines - Kites - Greetings - Random.
+You can access each project by clicking the following links.

 [![Folding](/assets/img/experiment.jpg)](/portfolio/folding) | [![Folding](/assets/img/lines1.jpg)](/portfolio/lines) | [![Folding](/assets/img/cK01.jpg)](/portfolio/kites) |  [![Folding](/assets/img/greetings2.jpg)](/portfolio/greetings) | [![Folding](/assets/img/rand5.jpg)](/portfolio/random) |